aff4/pyaff4/README.md

 2. Reading & writing AFF4 ImageStreams using the deflate or snappy compressor.
 3. Reading RDF metadata using Turtle (and to some degree YAML).
 4. Verification of linear and block hashed images.

-## What is in progress
+5. *new* Reading & writing logical images.

-1. Reading & writing logical images.
+6. *new* Reading & writing deduplicated logical images.

  ## What is not yet supported: